Meet David Perry:

 David Perry is an entrepreneur who has founded and built five innovative companies in the last 20 years.
-He is currently the CEO of Indigo Agriculture, Co-Founder and Chairman of Better Therapeutics, and on the Board of Directors at Evelo Biosciences.
+He is currently the Co-Founder and Chairman of Better Therapeutics and on the Board of Directors at Evelo Biosciences.

 As an early colleague at Chemdex, I was fortunate to witness David's vision and pure creative force.
 I'd invest in everything David puts his heart and mind to.

 A few years ago, I had the opportunity to take a step back and think about how I wanted to spend the next phase of my career.
 Over the previous 2-3 years, I had developed an interest in food — how are we going to produce enough, how can we do it sustainably, and how can we help people make food choices that are better for their long term health?
 I decided to focus on addressing these big questions.

 David is focused on exploring regenerative solutions to help mitigate and reverse the effects of climate change.
 At Indigo, David was committed to harnessing nature to help farmers sustainably feed the planet.
 At Better Therapeutics, he is focused on treating and reversing chronic disease through changes in diet towards healthier, more sustainable foods.

 We must feed 10 billion people by 2050.
 To do this, we will need new technology and approaches to produce more food with less environmental impact.

 David is focused on various angles of consumer health including: producing more nutritious, traceable food; and treating and reversing metabolic disease based on how people eat at Better Therapeutics.

 David Perry was raised on his family's farm in rural Arkansas.
 He holds a BS from the University of Tulsa and an MBA from Harvard Business School.
 He also attended the United States Air Force Academy.